tedunderwood/character/README.md

 If you want to understand the underlying data,
 ----------------------------------------------
+A good initial starting place is the [**error**](https://github.com/tedunderwood/character/tree/master/error) folder in this repository, which describes and documents some likely sources of error.

-The most complete derived data (that we can legally share) are tabular representations of the words associated with individual characters: character_table_18c19c.tsv and character_table_post1900.tsv.
+If you actually want to get at the raw data for your own purposes, the most complete derived data (that we can legally share) are tabular representations of the words associated with individual characters: character_table_18c19c.tsv and character_table_post1900.tsv.
 At 4GB total, these are too big for this repository and will be made available separately in the Cultural Analytics Dataverse.
-They include words from dialogue as well as words grammatically associated with character names, but the dialogue is not used in most of the subsequent analysis here.
-(In these tables, words used in dialogue are distinguished by the prefix "said-.")
+The tables include words from dialogue as well as words grammatically associated with character names, but the dialogue is not used in most of the subsequent analysis here.
+(In the tables, words used in dialogue are distinguished by the prefix "said-.")

 Much of the analysis of publishing trends in the first part of the article can be reproduced using **filtered_fiction_metadata.csv** in the **metadata** subdirectory.
 The scripts to reproduce that analysis are under **/plot_scripts**; the most important is **gender_plots.py**.